► 00:00:21

 ► 00:28:30

-We know the Jessica Lynch story was a, quote, fable.
+We know the Jessica Lynch story was a quote fable.

 So I don't know.

-► 00:29:01
+► 00:28:36

-It's a barrage of points that don't prove anything, but it's literally impossible for someone to respond to what Alex is saying in any way.
+It's a barrage of points that don't prove anything, but it's literally impossible for someone to respond to what Alex is saying in any satisfactory way.

 ► 00:29:13

-You see this kind of behavior a ton in social media comments, so it kind of makes sense that Alex would have gravitated so strongly to that swamp.
+So it's kind of makes sense that Alex would have gravitated so strongly to that swamp.

 ► 00:29:21